 Contact Us for More Information About Dash Cams in Florida

 Did another driver hit you while your dash cam was running?
 If so, contact our team at the Law Offices of Anidjar & Levine.
-We handle car accident claims in Florida and can offer advice about using dash cam evidence in your car accident claim or lawsuit.
+We handle Fort Lauderdale personal injury claims and can offer advice about using dash cam evidence in your car accident claim or lawsuit.

 You can take steps to start working on your case today by calling us at 1-800-747-3733 for a free, no-obligation consultation.